 Our evidence-based treatment program is successful due to its alignment with traditional 12-step practices.
 The founders of Granite Recovery Centers bring the knowledge gained from their own experiences in recovery and the desire to help others.

 Our facilities are located in tranquil atmospheres that enhance the treatment process.
-Throughout treatment, the individuals in recovery learn to practice new, healthier behaviors to replace their former activities related to addiction.
+Throughout treatment, the individuals in recovery learn to practice new, healthier behaviors to replace their addiction-related former activities.
 Our extended staff includes experienced medical, psychiatric, and support personnel to guide each person on a customized path toward recovery.
-We realize that no two individuals are exactly the same and that each individual has different needs for to the amount of time he or she needs to spend in the inpatient program.
+We realize that no two individuals are the same and that each individual has different needs for the amount of time they need to spend in the inpatient program.

-At Granite Recovery Centers, we believe that everyone’s needs are different, and there should not be a set limit going for how long he or she will need to spend in the residential program environment.
-Some patients only need a 28-day program wheras others might need to be there for 90 days or beyond.
+At Granite Recovery Centers, we believe that everyone’s needs are different, and there should not be a set limit going for how long they will need to spend in the residential program environment.
+Some patients only need a 28-day program, whereas others might need to be there for 90 days or beyond.
 While not necessarily recommended as a starting point for multiple addictions, our intensive outpatient program is a strong second step in the recovery process following inpatient treatment.

-Once the individual is ready to leave inpatient or intensive outpatient treatment, he or she will still need organized treatment activities such as attending meetings, counseling, or group therapy.
-There will still be times of weakness when an individual in recovery is tempted to use drugs or alcohol again, and it is in his or her best interest to be surrounded by others who share a focus on sobriety.
+Once the individual is ready to leave inpatient or intensive outpatient treatment, they will still need organized treatment activities such as attending meetings, counseling, or group therapy.
+There will still be times of weakness when an individual in recovery is tempted to use drugs or alcohol again.
+It is in their best interest to be surrounded by others who share a focus on sobriety.
 Our sober living and aftercare programs are designed to help each person build a foundation toward a sober lifestyle.